 - Let users dismiss any input error using the Esc key without moving the pointer or keyboard focus.

-- Have all multipoint or path-based gestures like dragging, pinching, and swiping for functionality perform with a single point activation
+- Have all multipoint or path-based gestures like dragging, pinching, and swiping for functionality performed with a single-point activation

 - Do not use text images.